 I apologize for my mistake.

 Amy Kaufman Burk is a novelist, blogger and mother of three grown children.
-Amy wrote her first novel, Hollywood High: Achieve The Honorable, in reaction to seeing gay students bullied in high school, as a voice against stereotypes.
+Amy wrote her first novel, Hollywood High: Achieve The Honorable, in reaction to seeing gay students bullied in high school.
 Her second novel, Tightwire, follows a rookie psych intern through her first year of training, working with her first patient.
-Amy blogs on a variety of subjects including parenting, LGBTQ+, gender equality and a Rolling Stones concert.
+Amy blogs on a variety of subjects including parenting, racism, LGBTQ+, gender equality and a Rolling Stones concert.
 She also collaborates with educators who include her books in their curriculum.
-To learn more about Amy, visit her website.